 Gavin Whitaker, guest reviewer via Gav Crimson Blogspot

 The Urge to Kill received a limited edition French DVD release on 1st April 2015, in English, with French subtitles.
-Typically, the sleeve image is entirely unrelated to the film itself.MOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+Typically, the sleeve image is entirely unrelated to the film itself.MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.